ScooterSam/RS-Alcher/README.md

  - You must disabled `Stretched Mode` and `Interface Styles` if you have this enabled
  - You must put your game into `Fixed Mode`
  - You must put your game into the highest brightness
+ - In `RuneLite Settings` disabled `Show display name in title`.
+The script will not be able to run without this.

 # Instructions:
  - Open your terminal and navigate to the directory you wish to install the script